hwdsl2/setup-ipsec-vpn/docs/clients.md

 ```

 To make these IPTables rules persist after reboot, you may add them to file `/etc/iptables.rules` and/or `/etc/iptables/rules.v4` (Ubuntu/Debian), or `/etc/sysconfig/iptables` (CentOS/RHEL).

-### Chromebook issues

-Chromebook users: If you are unable to connect, try these steps: Edit `/etc/ipsec.conf` on the VPN server.
-Find the line `phase2alg=...` and append `,aes_gcm-null` at the end.
-Save the file and run `service ipsec restart`.

 ### Other errors